-If you open the door to your service panel and see a breaker that is single-width but has two small switch toggles, either inline or side by side, it's probably a "cheater" breaker.
-Also called a tandem, slimline, or twin breaker, a cheater is a double breaker that takes up the space of a single-pole breaker.
-Unlike a double-pole breaker, which serves a single 240-volt circuit, a cheater serves two 120-volt circuits; it cannot be used to supply 240 volts to a single circuit.
+If you open the door to your service panel and see a breaker that is single-width but has two small switch toggles, either inline or side by side, it's probably a tandem breaker.
+Also called a piggy-back, slimline, or twin breaker, a tandem breaker is a double breaker that takes up the space of a single-pole breaker.
+Unlike a double-pole breaker, which serves a single 240-volt circuit, a tandem serves two 120-volt circuits; it cannot be used to supply 240 volts to a single circuit.
 A different type of doubled-up breaker is a "quad breaker," which serves two 240-volt circuits but is the same width as a standard double-pole breaker.

-The use of a cheater breaker isn't meant to insinuate that your electrician was cheating—that's just a nickname—but these breakers must be installed properly to be legal and safe.
-First, the panel must be designed to accept cheater breakers, and second, the cheaters must be installed in the appropriate slots.
-On many panels, only some of the slots are suitable for cheaters.
-Cheaters are often used when space in the panel is scarce and someone wants to add two 120-volt circuits or to add room for a new 240-volt circuit elsewhere on the panel.
-If you want to know whether your panel can accommodate cheaters, call an electrician.
-By the way, modifying a cheater breaker to fit where it doesn't belong is cheating, and is downright dangerous.
+Tandem breakers must be installed properly to be legal and safe; they are approved for certain slots in certain panels.
+First, the panel must be designed to accept tandem breakers, and second, the toggles must be installed in the appropriate slots.
+On many panels, only some of the slots are suitable for tandem breakers.
+They are often used when space in the panel is scarce and someone wants to add two 120-volt circuits or to add room for a new 240-volt circuit elsewhere on the panel.
+If you want to know whether your panel can accommodate tandem breakers, call an electrician.
+Modifying a tandem breaker to fit where it doesn't belong is downright dangerous.